-You may claim only those individuals that qualify as your dependent for federal purposes.
+You may claim only those individuals who qualify as your dependent for federal purposes.
 For each qualifying individual, enter the following information:

-- a) first and last name;
+- a) first and last name:

-- b) social security number;
+- b) SSN:

 - c) relationship to taxpayer;

 - d) the number of months this person lived in your home;

-Temporary absences: Your child or dependent is considered to have lived with you during periods of time when temporarily absent due to special circumstances such as: illness; education; business; or vacation.
+Temporary absences: Your child or dependent is considered to have lived with you during periods of time when temporarily absent due to special circumstances such as illness, education, business, or vacation.
 Your child is also considered to have lived with you during any required hospital stay following birth, as long as the child would have lived with you during that time but for the hospitalization.

-- e) check box 1 (for box 10a) if this person is under the age of 17 or check box 2 (for box 10b) if this person is age 17 or over; and - f) check the box if you did not claim this person on your federal return due to educational credits.
+- e) check box 1 (for box 10a) if this person is under the age - check box 2 (for box 10b) if this person is age 17 or over: and - f) check the box if you did not claim this person on your federal return due to educational credits.